 Traditional skimming is being replaced by more sophisticated attacks as criminals have become more organized and global, said Robert Vamosi, analyst at the Pleasanton, Calif.-based research firm and author of the report.
 "Now what we're seeing is use of malware inside the ATMs or somewhere along the ATM network that takes the same data and gives it to the criminals."

 For example, there have been ATM attacks in which apparent maintenance crews opened up ATMs and installed malware on the machines, he said.
-Early last year, Diebold Inc.
+Early last year, Diebold Inc. issued a security update for its Windows-based ATMs after criminals attacked a number of them in Russia and installed malware designed to steal sensitive data.
+In other cases, such as in the RBS WorldPay heist, criminals target the backend, where the ATM interfaces with other networks at a financial institution, Vamosi said.

 "Someone can gain access through administrative privileges to encrypted PIN data, then use a laptop computer to reverse the encryption on the PINs," he said.